The price at which you can buy the base currency.

 This is placed to buy above the market or sell below the market at a certain price to enter into a new position

-This is linked to a trade for the purpose of preventing additional losses.
-The stop loss order stays in effect until the position is closed or until the order is cancelled.
+This is linked to a trade to prevent additional losses.
+The stop-loss order stays in effect until the position is closed or until the order is cancelled.